In praise of the colour yellow

-Yellow iris (Iris pseudacorus), growing in the Avon Canal, Vale of Pewsey, Wiltshire, England.
+Yellow iris, growing in the Avon Canal, Vale of Pewsey, Wiltshire, England.
 (Photos copyright © by Kaj Halberg)

-A field of leaf mustard (Brassica juncea), southern Nepal.
-At night, from the watchtower, men shoo away wild boar (Sus scrofa), rhinos (Rhinoceros unicornis) and other grazers from the field, using burning torches.
-To the left a silk-cotton tree (Bombax ceiba), the branches of which have been lopped for fodder.
+This picture shows a leaf mustard field in southern Nepal.
+When the crop is ripe, men will spend the night in the watchtower, shooing away wild boar (Sus scrofa), rhinos (Rhinoceros unicornis), spotted deer (Axis axis), and other grazers from the field, using burning torches.
+The tree to the left is a silk-cotton tree (Bombax ceiba), whose branches have been lopped for fodder.
 (Photo copyright © by Kaj Halberg)

 Arrow-leaved balsamroot, Yellowstone National Park, Wyoming.
 (Photo copyright © by Kaj Halberg)

-Field, full of blooming dandelion (Taraxacum officinale), Jutland, Denmark. – Read more about this species on this website, see Traditional medicine – Taraxacum officinale.
+This field in Jutland, Denmark, is full of blooming dandelion (Taraxacum officinale). – Read more about this species elsewhere on this website, see: Traditional medicine, and Plants: Plants in folklore and poetry.
 (Photo copyright © by Kaj Halberg)

-This newly hatched common grass yellow (Terias hecabe ssp. contubernalis) is still sitting on its cocoon. – Pokhara, Nepal.
+This newly hatched common grass yellow is still sitting on its cocoon.
+It was observed near Pokhara, Nepal.
 (Photo copyright © by Kaj Halberg)